Cross of Saint James

 The Cross of Saint James, also known as the Santiago cross, cruz espada, or Saint James' Cross, is a cruciform (cross-shaped) heraldic badge.
 The cross, shaped as a cross fitchy, combines with either a cross fleury or a cross moline.
 Its most common version is a red cross resembling a sword, with the hilt and the arm in the shape of a fleur-de-lis.

-The cross gets its name from James the Greater and the account of his appearance at the Battle of Clavijo in the Spanish victory over the Moors.
+The cross gets its name from James the Greater and the account of his appearance at the mythical Battle of Clavijo in the Spanish victory over the Moors.
 It is used throughout Spain and Portugal.

 Background and use

 In heraldry, the cross is also called the Santiago cross or the cruz espada (English: sword cross).
 It is a charge, or symbol, in the form of a cross.
 The design combines a cross fitchy or fitchée, one whose lower limb comes to a point, with either a cross fleury, the arms of which end in fleurs-de-lis, or a cross moline where the ends of the arms are forked and rounded.